PunchThrough/bean-docs/src/features/accelerometer.md

 }
 ```

- * `Line 15` is an example of how to print to the Serial Monitor.
-To find out more about activating Virtual Serial on Bean and viewing it on the Arduino's Serial Monitor, check out our [Virtual Serial guide](#).
+ * **Line 15** is an example of how to print to the Serial Monitor.
+To find out more about activating Virtual Serial on Bean and viewing incoming data in Arduino IDE's Serial Monitor, check out our [Virtual Serial guide](#).
- * `Line 16-17` can be uncommented (delete the `//` characters) to see the Y and Z axis values as well.
+ * **Lines 16-17** can be uncommented (delete the `//` characters) to see the Y and Z axis values as well.

 Your Bean's accelerometer is configured in low power mode.
 As a result, when your Bean requests a reading, the accelerometer takes about 5 ms to warm up before it returns a reading.
 This means that your Bean is able to read the accelerometer at a maximum frequency of 200 Hz.